Abrogation in public law

-In public law, abrogation is the proposing away of a right, power or value, by a public body in delegating power or failing to carry out a responsibility or duty.
-The abrogation of such a responsibility or duty, unless required by primary legislation would amount to an unconstitutional delegation of power to a foreign government or other sovereign power.
+In United Kingdom public law, abrogation refers to the repealing, annulment, or overriding of a law, legal right, or constitutional value.
+The term is also used in administrative litigation to describe the proposing away of a right, power or value, when a public body unlawfully delegates its power or fails to execute its mandatory responsibilities or duties.
+The abrogation of such a responsibility or duty, unless required by primary legislation would amount to an unlawful delegation of power or a fettering of public discretion, and can in international cases involve an unconstitutional delegation of power to a foreign government or other sovereign power.
+Abrogation is a conceptual framework frequently used by the courts to evaluate the lawful limits of state power.

 It is a protected value at Common Law that Parliament has legislative supremacy (Note: According to Laws J in R (Misick) v Secretary of State for Foreign and Commonwealth Affairs [2009] EWCA Civ 1549 at [12], ″Parliament's power to make any law of its choosing is unconfined.″) even to the point that the sovereign power extends to the breaking of treaties, if need be.
 Although Parliament has the authority to alter or limit the ambit of judicial review, it cannot abrogate the court review process entirely or preclude the interpretation of the law completely from the work of the courts.